University of Montevallo: ValloCycle: Montevallo Bike-Share Program

 Formed through a collaborative partnership between the City of Montevallo and the University of Montevallo, the ValloCycle Bike-Share Program exists as a citywide initiative to enhance overall community walkability and individual citizen engagement with a lifestyle of sustainable, alternative transportation.
 The ValloCycle Bike-Share Program's primary means of achieving these goals is through its day-to-day operation of the ValloCycle Bike-Share Program, the first county-wide bicycle sharing program in the state of Alabama to offer low-cost bicycle rentals to all the members of its community.

 Unlike other nearby campus bike-share programs, ValloCycle bicycle rentals are not limited solely to university students and are also not confined to one location.
 Rather, bicycle rentals are offered to all residents of Montevallo and the surrounding Shelby County area in three separate check-out locations.
 Annual membership fees amount to roughly $2 a month for adults and $1 a month per child.

 The all-volunteer ValloCycle Board oversees the implementation of a number of other campus and community programs, events, resources and public bicyclist/pedestrian infrastructure enhancements, including the Montevallo "Share the Lane" Initiative, the ValloCycle Town Map Project, and the Montevallo "Tour By Bike".
 Membership forms are available at ValloCycle's public website, vallocycle.com.

 Anagama Kiln

 Montevallo's kiln was hand-built by the ceramics professor Scott Meyer and students beginning in 1999.
 Fired once or twice a year, the kiln fires for 100 hours and consumes up to 14 cords of split wood.

 Carmichael Library

-Oliver Cromwell Carmichael Library, is on Bloch Street, since 1968.
+Named for Alabama College President Oliver Cromwell Carmichael, the current library opened in 1968 at the corner of Highland and Bloch Streets.
+The facility features three floors of stacks, meeting spaces, and campus amenities such as the Anna Crawford Milner Archives and Special Collections, the Pat Scales Special Collection Room, the Digital Media Lab, Learning Enrichment Center and the Information Services and Technology Helpdesk.
+As of 2022, Carmichael Hall houses over 185,000 print titles.